Martina-LP/Martina-LP/README.md

 ## I'm a Full Stack Web Developer 👩‍💻

-- 🌱 I’m currently learning C# #️⃣ and Python 🐍
+- 🌱 I’m currently learning Node and React
-- 👯 I’m looking to collaborate with other web developers
+- 👯 I’m eager to collaborate with other web developers
-- 🥅 2022 Goals: Learn more programming languages (mainly C and Java)
+- 🥅 2022 Goals: Learn more programming languages (mainly Python and Java)
 - ⚡ Fun facts: I love to write and I'm a TV series addicted

 ### Connect with me: